Add Translate Method to Vertex - Demo 05

 Restructure the code towards the model view projection pipeline.

-Transforming vertices, such as translating, is the core concept of computer graphics.
+Transforming vertices, such as translating, is one of the core concept of computer graphics.

 Demo 05